Dream Meaning

 What does it mean to dream of an eagle?

 Jung: sovereignty-archetype, elevated perspective.
-Homer: Zeus-sent omen-imagery.
-Lakota vision-tradition: eagle-vision material in Black Elk Speaks (1932).
-See our eagle spirit-animal page.
+Homer's Iliad 24.315: Zeus-sent eagle omen.
+Lakota vision-tradition: eagle-vision material in Black Elk Speaks (Neihardt, 1932) with specific ceremonial responsibilities attached.

 Sources